-For poultry business, the cost of starting might be expensive putting into consideration the different things you will need to buy.
+For a poultry business, the cost of starting might be expensive putting into consideration the different things you will need to buy.

-Although these costs are one-off, you still need to look at your pocket before making your decision.
+Although these costs are one-offs, you still need to look at your pocket before making your decision.

 For example, let’s say you want to start a chicken farm of 1,000 birds (layers to be precise), you will need to put some things in place before you start.

-This will include land – purchased or rented (if you don’t have one yet), build a coop where you will put the birds, drinkers, feeders, etc.
+This will include land – purchased or rented (if you don’t have one yet), building a coop where you will put the birds, drinkers, feeders, etc.

 If you are someone that doesn’t have enough money, you might want to go for other options, although you can start a poultry business on a budget.

 If you decide to start a catfish farm instead, putting into consideration the same quantity of 1,000 fries, the cost of putting up the equipment will not be much compared to that of a poultry farm.